matheusfgs/SoftwareProductLineTesting/README.md

 .Testing NFRs (Testing Non-Functional Requirements):
  Processo de teste focado na verificação de requisitos não-funcionais, como desempenho, segurança e usabilidade, garantindo que o sistema atende a esses requisitos essenciais para a experiência do usuário e para a confiabilidade do software. (página 33)

+ #Fichamento de citações

+ .
+“The analysis indicates that the SPL testing field has attracted significant attention from researchers in recent years, with an increase in empirically evaluated studies.”
+(Page 32, RQ1)

+.
+“Creating test assets to address commonality and variability in SPL testing is crucial for enhancing reusability and minimizing faults in core assets.”
+(Page 33, RQ6)

+.
+“The distribution of studies across these categories indicates that model-based techniques are the most commonly used in the examined studies.” ( Page 33, RQ7)